LeaWeiss206/LeaWeiss206/README.md

 # About Me

 Hi there!
 I'm Lea, a passionate software engineer with expertise in front-end, back-end, and embedded systems development.
 I love solving complex problems and continuously learning new technologies to build user-centric applications that make a meaningful impact.
+Recently, I’ve been working on [project name or description] which has been an exciting challenge.
 If you'd like to get in touch, feel free to reach out via email at lea86206@gmail.com.

-### Languages and Tools
+## Languages and Tools

 <p align="left">
  <a href="https://docs.microsoft.com/en-us/dotnet/csharp/"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/csharp/csharp-original.svg" alt="C#" width="40" height="40"/></a>